England vs France, World Cup 2022 quarter-final showdown: Tactics, styles, form and player stats

 The graphic below elaborates on these points further, revealing how England have tournament-topping levels of solidity - apart from a band just outside their box - an area where the majority of passes leading to chances against them have come from.

-France appear far less solid, with central midfield appearing as an area ripe to exploit, while also having a band of weakness just outside their penalty area - an area where England could benefit from winning high turnovers.
+France appear far less solid, with central midfield appearing as an area ripe to exploit, while also having a band of weakness just outside the opposition penalty area.

 Previous opponents in Qatar have not found an area of notable weakness down the flanks to date, with around 40 per cent of attacks against the teams coming down both flanks and 20 per cent through the middle.